CDCgov/ixa-epi-isolation/docs/settings.md

 # Settings
-The setting module provides the framework governing the contact structure of individuals in the model.
-Philosophically, a setting is a place where transmission can occur.
+The setting module provides the framework governing the contact structure of individuals in the model where transmission can occur.

 ## Setting Definition
 A setting is defined by `SettingId` and a set of `SettingProperties`.
 A `SettingId` contains the setting category (e.g., home, school, workplace, etc.) and a unique identifier within the given category.
 Each setting category is associated with `SettingProperties` which contain a parameter for density dependent transmission `alpha`, and `itinerary_specification` which defines the proportion of time an individual interacts in the setting category.
 This value is also referred to as a ratio.
 Setting properties are assigned for each setting category in [model input](model-input.md).
 It is assumed that setting properties are uniform across all settings of a certain type.
 Settings are implemented with the `AnySettingId` trait, which is referenced throughout the implementation when working with generic setting objects.